-4 Example DLP of 34 h (or 00110100).
+56. Example DLP of 34h (or 00110100).

-- To re-enable ECC for an ECC unit that has been disabled, the Sector that includes the ECC unit must be erased. - To ensure the best data integrity provided by EDC, each ECC unit should be programmed only once so that ECC is stored for that unit and not disabled. - The calculation, programming, and disabling of ECC is done automatically as part of a programming operation.
+- Single Bit EDC is supported with 8 ECC bits per ECC unit, plus '1' bit for an ECC disable Flag. - Sector erase resets all ECC bits and ECC disable flags in a sector to the default state (enabled). - ECC is programmed as part of the standard Program commands operation. - ECC is disabled automatically if multiple programming operations are done on the same ECC unit. - Single byte programming or bit walking is allowed but disables ECC on the second program to the same 16-byte ECC unit. - The ECC disable flag is programmed when ECC is disabled. - To re-enable ECC for an ECC unit that has been disabled, the Sector that includes the ECC unit must be erased. - To ensure the best data integrity provided by EDC, each ECC unit should be programmed only once so that ECC is stored for that unit and not disabled. - The calculation, programming, and disabling of ECC is done automatically as part of a programming operation.
 The detection and correction, if needed, is done automatically as part of read operations.
 The host system sees only corrected data from a read operation. - ECC protects the OTP region however a second program operation on the same ECC unit will disable ECC permanently on that ECC unit (OTP is one time programmable, hence an erase operation to re-enable the ECC enable/indicator bit is prohibited).